 We all like to be heard and to hear our partner validate our experience.
 When a couple is communicating well, there is shared power by believing one another’s stories and their experienced thoughts and feelings.
 This does not mean that you have to agree with the stance or view of your partner.
 Instead, you are acknowledging their reality and that their logic makes sense.

 5. Set boundaries and find your own voice

 Before you can be a team, you have to know who you are and who your partner is.
 It can be important to assess for yourself what your preferences and typical ways of doing things are.
-Similarly with your partner, it is important to understand who they are separate from ADHD as well as what steps they are taking to manage their ADHD.
+Similarly, with your partner, it is important to understand who they are separate from ADHD and which steps they are taking to manage their ADHD.
 Are they willing to be diagnosed and take medication?
 Are they open to individual and couples therapy for ADHD?
-With this idea, you can determine what boundaries and steps need to be taken to either understand your partner’s behavioral responses and emotions or when you need to have open discussion about the longevity of your relationship.
+You can determine which boundaries and steps need to be taken to either understand your partner’s behavioral responses and emotions.
+These answers can also help guide an open discussion about the longevity of your relationship.

 6. Reignite romance and have some fun

 Lastly, it is important to reignite the passion in your marriage by having fun together.
 Because ADHD has to do with stimulus, there can be such spontaneity in your ADHD partner.
 Research shows that doing the same things that you both already like does not change how each partner feels about the relationship.
 However, changing your hobbies, joining your partner in one of their hobbies (particularly important for men), or spontaneously going on an adventure is the first step to rekindling.